Choose a healthy lifestyle

 In June and July, in the ACT area, most people need two to three hours of sun exposure weekly for vitamin D. Sun protection generally isn’t required as the UV Index levels are usually low (below 3) unless you are at the snow, heading north or outside for long periods or have a high risk of skin cancer.
 People with naturally very dark skin need three to six times these exposure levels in each time period.

-- Look for the SunSmart UV alert on the weather page of your daily newspaper or at www.bom.gov.au/weather/uv.
-Or download the free SunSmart App.
+- Look for the forecast UV Levels in your favourite weather forecast or download the free SunSmart App.

 - Know your skin, check all of your skin not just the sun exposed areas and see a doctor if you have any concerns.